Channel monitor

 Ban user

-After banning the user, all moderation actions visible next to that user's messages are replaced with Remove ban.
+After banning the user, all moderation actions visible next to that user's messages are replaced with Remove ban and the user's name turns red.

 The banned user is not removed from the channel (their membership status doesn't change).
 They will still be visible on the channel membership list with a visible banned status.